shiruimin123/DD2360GPU/asssignment1/report1.md

 ## Exercise 3 - Rodinia CUDA benchmarks and Comparison with CPU

 #### 1. Compile both OMP and CUDA versions of your selected benchmarks.
 Do you need to make any changes in Makefile?
+#### 2. Ensure the same input problem is used for OMP and CUDA versions.
+Report and compare their execution time.

+#### 3. Do you observe expected speedup on GPU compared to CPU?
+Why or Why not?

+## Exercise 4 - Run a HelloWorld on AMD GPU

+#### 1. How do you launch the code on GPU on Dardel supercomputer?

+#### 2. Include a screenshot of your output from Dardel